 First and Second Year

-The first and second year of the Graduate program emphasizes the formative development of the student's research interests in Interior Design.
+The first and second year of the Graduate program emphasizes the formative development of the student's research interests in Visual Communication Design.
 The curriculum engages students to research, define, and develop the direction of their graduate work by working closely with their graduate committees and participating in interdisciplinary seminars, disciplinary studios, and elective coursework.
 Upon completion of the first year curriculum or completion of 18-21 credit hours, M.F.A. students must pass a qualifying review to advance into the upper-level curriculum where their research interests are further developed.

-In the third year of study, students focus on research and production of their M.F.A. exhibition and thesis work.
+In the third year of study, students focus on research and production of their M.F.A. exhibition and thesis/non-thesis work.
 Upon completing their studies, students present a public gallery talk about their research during their M.F.A. exhibition.

 "Being ranked in the top 100 reaffirms that a Purdue degree represents a world-class educational experience."